What is a security bounty program?

 Unfortunately …

 • The vast majority of reports are garbage Despite making claims of being “security researchers”, the vast majority of reports come from very junior developers just running standard security scanners.
-They often don’t understant the issues they claim to report and most don’t take any time at all to understand the intent of our service.
+They often don’t understand the issues they claim to report and most don’t take any time at all to understand the intent of our service.
 We get many reports that are obviously cut and pasted.
 Often the company name is wrong or the example URL is for a different site.
 On the plus side, there are days the reports serve as welcome comic relief because they are so absurdly bad.

 • Many people won’t read.
 Even though we try spell out very clearly which types of issues we want (and thus are willing to pay bounties for), we get many submissions for things that we explicitly say we don’t care about.